dalehassinger/dalehassinger/README.md

 <br/>

-Thank You to [Doug Finke](https://github.com/dfinke) for the awesome read.me idea.
+Thank You to [Doug Finke](https://github.com/dfinke) for the awesome READ.me idea.

 <br/>